build a temporary folder on disk

 Now, we also want to include bars in our data set.

-Exercise: Subset the data set berlin_features such that it only includes the categories nightclub and bar by using the boolean operator OR.
+Exercise: Subset the data set berlin_features to only include the categories nightclub and bar using the boolean operator OR.

 berlin_locations <- NULL